GSA-TTS/identity-handbook/_articles/appdev-ruby-worker-jobs.md

 1. (For image processing jobs only)
   - The IDP will generate pre-signed S3 URLs and pass them to the client/browser
-  - The browser will generate a random encryption key
+  - The browser will generate a random encryption key (see notes on [client-side encryption](#client-side-encryption))
-  - The browser will AES-encrypt images and upload those encrypted images to the pre-signed S3 URLs
+  - The browser will AES-encrypt images and upload those encrypted images to the pre-signed S3 URLs (see notes on [client-side encryption](#client-side-encryption))
 2. The user submits a form to the IDP
     - For image processing jobs, the payload will contain:
         - S3 image URLs
-        - the encryption key and initialization vectors (IVs)
+        - the encryption key and initialization vectors (IVs) (see notes on [client-side encryption](#client-side-encryption))
     - For PII verification jobs, the payload will contain PII:
         - First name
         - Last name